-By way of introduction to some follow up posts appliance that require a external computer to make them go are a kind of cyber vulnerability.
-The utility of the device is dependent on the vailability of a working interface.
-If they drop support; if they decide to lock some features behind a paywall;1 if they don't support the app on the platform you you your device is worthless.
+By way of introduction to some follow up posts: appliances that require a external computer to make them go are a kind of cyber vulnerability.
+The utility of the device is dependent on the availability of a working interface and thus on the whims of a third party.
+If they drop support; if they decide to lock some features behind a paywall;1 if they don't support the app on the platform you use, your device is worthless.

 While someone could, in principle, program a new interface there are a number of problems: